hackclub/hackclub/workshops/full-stack_todo_app/README.md

 ## Prerequisites

 - You should have a basic understanding of HTML, CSS, and JavaScript.
-- Some concepts of ES6 feature of JavaScript.
+- You should also know some concepts of ES6 features of JavaScript.
-- You should know some fundamentals of React and React Hooks.
+- You should be familiar with the fundamentals of React and React Hooks.
-- It's also a benefit to have a little bit of knowledge about Firebase.
-But don't worry, we will cover from scratch.
+- It's also good if you have a little bit of knowledge about Firebase.
+But don't worry, we will cover everything from scratch.

 ## Coding Environment